 Now you have still got to make the contact.
 You’ve still got to get through the door.

 At Salestrong we have created something called the GETIN process – an acronym for Greeting, Explain, The Hot Spots, Insight and Now!

-Salestrong Tip For Sales Managers – A simple exercise if you’re a sales manager to improve your people’s skill getting in front of more prospects is to get your sales team to write their own GETIN scripts and then role-play with one person being the seller and the other person being the prospect.
-Provide them with some observational feedback and you’ll see that your ability to get in front of prospects increases.
+Salestrong Tip For Sales Managers – A simple exercise if you’re a sales manager, to improve your sales peoples’ skill getting in front of more prospects, is to get your sales team to write their own GETIN scripts and then role-play, with one person being the seller and the other person being the prospect.
+Provide them with some observational feedback and you’ll see that their ability to get in front of prospects increases.

 If you’d like to chat a little bit more about this or any sales topic, then please feel free to contact me on email@example.com.
 Thank you.